All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For a 55-year-old starting semaglutide who has already lost 15 to 20 percent of their peak muscle mass to aging, losing another 15 pounds of lean tissue to medication-induced weight loss could cross the line into clinical sarcopenia.
 That means difficulty with stairs, trouble getting out of a chair without using your arms, increased fall risk, and reduced independence.
 These outcomes are the opposite of what weight loss is supposed to achieve.

-This is why the resistance training recommendation is not just a nice-to-have for older adults on GLP-1 medications.
+This is why the resistance training recommendation is more than a nice-to-have for older adults on GLP-1 medications.
 It is a medical priority.
 Dr. Hansen suggests that patients over 50 should ideally start a resistance training program one to two months before beginning GLP-1 medication, establishing a training habit and building some baseline strength before the caloric deficit hits.
 If that is not possible, starting training within the first two weeks of medication is the next best option.

 The type of training matters for older adults too.
 Compound movements remain the foundation, but the specific exercise selection should account for joint health and mobility limitations.
 A leg press may be more appropriate than a barbell squat.
 A chest press machine may be safer than a barbell bench press.
 The principle of challenging muscles with progressive resistance applies regardless of the specific exercises chosen.